Travel in Elite Sport: Challenges and Solutions Podcast

 Access to podcast

-You will be provided all information to access this podcast when the podcast becomes available in early January 2020.
+You will be provided all information to access this podcast within your registration confirmation email.

-Any Accredited Exercise Scientist, Accredited Sport Scientists Level 1, Accredited Sport Scientists Level 2 and/or Accredited High Performance Manager
+Any Accredited Exercise Scientist, Accredited Sports Scientists Level 1, Accredited Sports Scientists Level 2 and/or Accredited High Performance Manager

 ESSA CPD Points